Giancarl021/Invitations/README.md

         "text": "string", // The text of the button "link": "string" // The URL that the button will redirect to },
-    "details": { // Details of the event such as date and address "detail1": "string", // Text-only detail
+    "details": { // [OPTIONAL] Details of the event such as date and address "detail1": "string", // Text-only detail
         "detail2": { // Link-based detail
             "text": "string", // The text of the detail